sungsoo-ahn/2025/_posts/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks.md

-- **Overall Insights**
+####Overall Insights####
-  - **Effectiveness of Enhancements**
+ **Effectiveness of Enhancements**
  -The enhanced models consistently outperform their respective baselines  (ResNet18, MobileNetV2, and VGG16) under both FGSM and black box attacks, demonstrating the overall effectiveness of the proposed LPF and Gaussian blocks in improving model robustness.

-  - **Impact of c6 vs. c3 Configurations**
+**Impact of c6 vs. c3 Configurations**
  -The plots reveal that, in general, the c3 configuration outperforms the c6 configuration, indicating that directly processing the 3-channel input through the designed CNN block and feeding it into the main DNNs is more effective than concatenating it with the original image.
 This trend suggests that the standalone processed features provide sufficient robustness without requiring additional raw feature information.

-  - **Performance Against Adversarial Attacks**
+**Performance Against Adversarial Attacks**
  -The robustness of enhanced models diminishes as the intensity of adversarial perturbations increases (e.g., higher $$\epsilon$$ in FGSM or a larger number of patches in black box attacks).
 However, the enhanced models, particularly those with gl blocks and c3 configurations, consistently retain higher accuracy compared to baselines across both FGSM and black box attacks.
 This demonstrates their ability to effectively mitigate the impact of both gradient-based and localized perturbations.

 ## Conclusion
-Deep neural networks (DNNs) are crucial for tasks like traffic sign recognition but remain vulnerable to adversarial attacks, posing significant challenges for their safe deployment.
-This blog post introduced a multi-resolution training approach that enhances model robustness by leveraging lower-resolution information to retain essential features while filtering out adversarial noise.
-Through the integration of custom LPF and Gaussian blocks, our method demonstrated consistent improvements in resilience across different architectures, including ResNet18, MobileNetV2, and VGG16.
+DNNs are crucial for tasks like traffic sign recognition but remain vulnerable to adversarial attacks, posing significant challenges for their safe deployment.
+This blog post introduced a multi-resolution training approach that enhances model robustness by the integration of custom LPF and Gaussian CNN blocks.
+Our method demonstrated consistent improvements in resilience across different architectures, including ResNet18, MobileNetV2, and VGG16.
 Notably, the **c3 configuration** and **gl block** emerged as the most effective design choices.
 These findings underscore the potential of multi-resolution training to mitigate adversarial risks, paving the way for safer and more reliable applications of DNNs in real-world scenarios.